Fresno County DA drops murder charge in Salwasser case after two hung juries

-The Fresno County District Attorney’s Office has dismissed the murder charge against Jose Canas in the homicide of Biola raisin farmer George Salwasser Jr., who was shot and killed in 2014 after he came upon two people on his property stripping a stolen truck.
+The Fresno County District Attorney’s Office has dismissed the murder charge in the homicide of a Biola raisin farmer George Salwasser Jr., who was shot and killed in 2014 after he came upon two people on his property stripping a stolen truck.

-Canas was put on trial twice for Salwasser’s murder, resulting in two hung juries.
+Jose Canas was put on trial twice for George Salwasser Jr.s’ slaying, resulting in two hung juries.

 Prosecutor William Lacy made the motion to dismiss before Judge Alvin Harrell III in Fresno County Superior Court, where a strike by courthouse employees has noticeably slowed courtroom activity.